paulinaturner/TURNER-Python-Portfolio/NERStreamlitApp/README.md

 # Turner-NERApp-Project README

 This repository showcases a Streamlit web application that demonstrates Named Entity Recognition (NER) using spaCy.
 The app allows users to interactively explore NER by uploading or typing their own text and creating custom entity patterns in real time.
+#### AboutNER:
+Named Entity Recognition is widely used in news filtering, resume parsing, and market analysis.
+This app makes NER more accessible by allowing non-developers to interactively create, test, and visualize custom entity patterns.

 ## NER Streamlit App
 [Link to Deployed App](https://paulinaturner-turner-pyth-nerstreamlitappnerstreamlitapp-ihcnjx.streamlit.app/)